AMEERAZAM08/gatsby-netlify-cms/src/pages/home/index.md

 seo:
   browserTitle: Pythoguard India
   description: >-
-    JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
+    Python meetup group in India where python developers get together for presentations and to meet others in the community.
   title: Pythoguard India
 ---